working with a graphic designer

-However, it continues to offer website maintenance, updates and SEO (search engine optimization) for existing websites.
-The creation of graphical supporting content and or imagery for websites such as headers, banners, logos etc is also still available.
+It continues to offer website maintenance, updates and SEO (search engine optimization) for existing websites.
+Supporting graphical content or imagery for websites such as headers, banners, blog posts is also still available.

 Yes.
 Website maintenance and updates services to existing websites is still an offerred service.
 Ongoing updates are HIGHLY RECOMMENDED.
 Maintaining and updating your website should be done on a consistent basis.
 Freshness and relevancy matters to both your customers and Search Engines.

 For WordPress sites, it’s incredibly important to stay updated with the latest WP version.
 Very often these releases include security updates to protect your site.
 Your plug-ins and theme may also require updating.
 And your WP site should be backed-up regularly to prevent content loss.
 YES, this can happen!